FasterXML/jackson-module-scala/README.md

 ## Scala 3

-[Scala 3 support](https://github.com/FasterXML/jackson-module-scala/issues?q=is%3Aissue+is%3Aopen+label%3Ascala3) will be added in v2.13.0.
+[Scala 3 support](https://github.com/FasterXML/jackson-module-scala/issues?q=is%3Aissue+is%3Aopen+label%3Ascala3) was added in v2.13.0.
 This support is still deemed to be experimental.
 Code contributions are welcomed.
 * ScalaObjectMapper is not supported for Scala 3 but ClassTagExtensions is its replacement. (https://github.com/FasterXML/jackson-module-scala/issues/503)
-* v2.13.0-SNAPSHOT is published for Scala 3.0.0
-* There are still a number of tests that work with Scala 2 that fail with Scala 3
+* There are still a few tests that work with Scala 2 that fail with Scala 3
 * It is expected that most use cases should work ok with Scala 3
   * Known issues with using jackson-module-scala with Scala 3 are tracked at https://github.com/FasterXML/jackson-module-scala/labels/scala3
   * There has been no testing of using Scala 3 classes with Scala 2 jackson-module-scala or Scala 2 classes with Scala 3 jackson-module-scala